arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 That cannot be our case: `parsePerson` does not even know how GUIDs are represented; this logic is completely delegated to `parseGuid`.

-- A function could be coupled with *the mechanic* of glueing things together, what we called the *effectful logic*.
+- A function could be coupled with *the mechanics* of glueing things together, what we called the *effectful logic*.
   This means that even if it is *functionally isolated*, the code structure still depends on this "glueing mechanism".
 This must be